-A charger with high amps takes less time to charge your battery than one with low amps.
+A 12v battery charger with high amps takes less time to charge your battery than one with low amps.
 However, if you want to keep your battery level fully charged, use a low amp charger instead of a high amp one.

 For example, a 40-ampere charger is an excellent option for effectively and quickly charging your battery.

-Even if your battery is completely dead, you will be able to start your car after charging for only a few minutes.
+Even if your battery is completely dead, you should be able to start your car after charging for only a few minutes.
 On the other hand, a 4 amp charger will take almost 12 hours to charge a battery completely.

 How to Read a 12-Volt Battery Charger

 The pointer stars in the red area, which indicates a high initial charge.
 As the battery charges, the rate diminishes, causing the pointer to move to the green section of the readout.
-When the gauge reads one or two amps, it indicates that the battery is almost full, and you can discontinue charging.
+When the gauge reads one or two amps, it indicates that the battery is almost full, and you can stop charging.